35percent/11tystarter/src/posts/phase-2b-the-aylesburys-latest-planning-application.md

 NHG tries to get around their London Plan failure by making a different comparison, between what they now propose and the what would have built under the outline planning permission (OPP) they already hold.
 The OPP would have delivered 183 social rented units.
 While this new standalone application would have fewer units (163), NHG are quick to point out that there will nonetheless be an increase of 4,557.4sqm in social rent floorspace (with a gain of 20 habitable rooms) because there will be more 3+ bed units.
 This is true, but it also a false comparison.
 NHG are abandoning the OPP for the whole of the regeneration, not just Phase 2B, and so relieving themselves of the obligation of replacing 2,249 social rented homes, under the new Southwark Plan requirements (PS 6.9); the extra social rent floorspace on Phase 2B, with a loss of units and only a small gain of habitable rooms to boot, hardly compensates for this.

+NHT also say  it is ‘important to review this on a site by site basis to understand whether the existing social rented floorspace has been reprovided on each individual site’ (7.35) .
+I think we could agree with this statement and go on to show that when this comparison is made, it shows that only the two phases built by L&Q (Phase 1a and Site 7) exceed their  floorspace baselines.
+The three NHG phases (Plot 18, the FDS, Phase 2B) all fall below their baselines; see Table 6 -

 ##### Mayor funds the loss of social housing

 NHG is also receiving a £28m grant from the Mayor for the scheme, though it is hard to see how this can be justified.
 The Mayor's [funding guidance](https://www.london.gov.uk/sites/default/files/301120_homes_for_londoners_-_funding_guidance-acc1.pdf) for estate regeneration says;